Skip to main content

 Personal injury means physical or psychological injury caused by someone else’s negligence or wrongdoing.
 Compensation for it falls under a different area of law from rental law – VCAT cannot give any compensation for personal injury under the Residential Tenancies Act 1997.
 In some cases, you may be able to provide medical evidence with a rental compensation claim to show how serious the issue has been.

-If you are seeking compensation from the rooming house operator for pain, suffering or injury, contact a personal injury lawyer before applying to VCAT for rental compensation.
-They are likely to charge a fee.
-However, many services provide the first meeting for free, so they can make a preliminary assessment.
+If you are seeking compensation from the rooming house operator for pain, suffering or injury, contact a personal injury lawyer before applying to Rental Dispute Resolution Victoria (RDRV) for rental compensation.
+A personal injury lawyer is likely to charge a fee.
+However, many lawyers provide the first meeting for free, so they can make a preliminary assessment.
 The Law Institute of Victoria has a Find Your Lawyer service on its website.
 Make sure you take any relevant evidence you have to the first meeting, and ask about any costs you may be charged.

 Personal injury is different from ‘distress’ or ‘disappointment’.
 See more on this page about claiming compensation for distress and disappointment.